ademabdullah/payment-gateway-challenge-java/README.md

 ## Bank integration

 The supplied Mountebank simulator listens on `http://localhost:8080/payments`:

+This was supplied as part of the intial challenge code and I'm reconfirming the behavior below:

 - Card numbers ending in an odd digit are Authorized.
 - Card numbers ending in 2, 4, 6, or 8 are Declined.